tommyneu/Audio-Description-Generator/readme.md

 # Audio Description Project

+A CLI based audio description generation tool built on Python leveraging the power of Ollama, Whisper, CLIP, Coqui TTS and FFMPEG.

+## Installation

+Installation is written for MacOS

 1. Install pyenv for python 3.11
     1. Run `brew install pyenv`
     2. Add these commands to your `~/.zshrc` or `~/bashrc`